pinksheep4511/hypixel-forums-positive-reaction-percentage/README.md

 4. Display this percentage below every user's reaction bar

 Formula for positive reaction percentage: [positives ÷ (positives + negatives) × 100]

+currently to install it you can use tampermonkey